NikolayBushilo/NikolayBushilo/README.md

 ### I'm a current student eagerly diving into the world of technology.

 My journey in the tech industry has been quite diverse.
 I've explored various domains, ranging from software to hardware.
-Whether it's working with microcontrollers and SBCs on various projects, diving into cybersecurity and pentesting,
+Whether it's working with microcontrollers and SBCs on various projects, diving into cybersecurity and pentesting, or delving into front-end and back-end development, I've embraced the opportunity to broaden my horizons.
+I thoroughly enjoy the design side of the domain, finding innovative solutions to problems and thinking outside the box.

-> With an unyielding passion for innovation, my ultimate goal is to utilize technology as a tool for empowerment and support for those around me.

-###

-Feel free to explore my GitHub repositories to see the projects I've been working on and the solutions I've implemented.
+> Feel free to explore my GitHub repositories to see the projects I've been working on and the solutions I've implemented.
 I'm always open to feedback, collaboration, and discussions.

 ---